-65 2.1 Model setup
+2.1 Model setup

 This work is based on numerical simulations with ECMWF's global Integrated Forecast System (IFS) cycle 43R1, which was operational between November 2016 and July 2017.
-The model is run at a cubic spectral truncation of TCo319, which corresponds to roughly 32 km grid spacing, and with 91 vertical hybrid pressure-sigma levels with a vertical resolution in the upper troposphere of about 10-25 hPa (ECMWF, 2016a).
+The model is run at a cubic spectral truncation of TCo319, which corresponds to roughly 32 km grid spacing, and with 91 vertical levels.
 ECMWF operational analysis fields are used for initial conditions.
 3-hourly output fields, including physical temperature tendencies, are interpolated to a regular grid at 1° horizontal resolution.

-In the IFS sub-grid scale processes are represented by various parametrization schemes (ECMWF, 2016b).
-The cloud and large-scale precipitation microphysics scheme, based on Tiedtke (1993), includes five prognostic variables (cloud fraction, cloud liquid water, cloud ice, rain and snow) with associated sources and sinks (Forbes et al., 2011; Ahlgrimm and Forbes, 2013; Forbes and Ahlgrimm, 2014).
+In the IFS sub-grid scale processes are represented by various parametrization schemes (ECMWF, 2016).
+The cloud and large-scale precipitation microphysics scheme, based on Tiedtke (1993), includes five prognostic variables (cloud fraction,

+70 cloud liquid water, cloud ice, rain and snow) with associated sources and sinks (Forbes et al., 2011; Ahlgrimm and Forbes, 2013; Forbes and Ahlgrimm, 2014).
 Convection is parametrized according to Tiedtke (1989) and Bechtold et al. (2008), with a modified CAPE closure (Bechtold et al., 2013).